-The ICPs are the globally accepted requirements for the supervision of the insurance sector.
+The ICPs are the globally accepted standards for the supervision of the insurance sector.
 They are structured to allow a wide range of regulatory approaches and supervisory processes to suit different markets and the range of insurance entities and groups operating within these markets.

-IAIGs, however, need tailored and more coordinated supervision across jurisdictions due to their complexity and international activity.
-This necessitates a specific framework to assist supervisors in collectively addressing group-wide activities and risks, identifying and avoiding regulatory gaps and coordinating supervisory activities under the aegis of a group-wide supervisor.
+IAIGs, however, need tailored and more coordinated supervision across jurisdictions due to their complexity and international scope.
+ComFrame is designed to assist supervisors in collectively addressing group-wide activities and risks, identifying and avoiding regulatory gaps and coordinating supervisory actions under the remit of a group-wide supervisor.

-ComFrame is primarily intended to be a framework for supervisors to efficiently and effectively cooperate and coordinate by providing a basis for comparability of IAIG regulation and supervisory processes.
-By coordinating supervisory activities and information about IAIGs at the group-wide level and between group-wide and host supervisors, ComFrame will reduce compliance and reporting demands on IAIGs.
+ComFrame is intended to be a framework for supervisors to coordinate supervisory activities efficiently and effectively and share information about IAIGs at the group-wide level and between group-wide and host supervisors.
+ComFrame will provide a basis for comparing IAIG regulation and supervision across jurisdictions.
+By implementing ComFrame, supervisors should be able to reduce unnecessary compliance and reporting demands on IAIGs.

 ComFrame will necessarily be more specific than the ICPs but is not intended to be a highly prescriptive set of rules.
-Where existing regulation and supervisory processes limit comparability, ComFrame is intended to foster commonality.
+Like the ICPs, ComFrame must be adopted by regulators into their jurisdiction's regulations and supervisory processes.
+To the extent that ComFrame standards are already embodied in a jurisdiction's system, there is no need for change.